bijaymunda181/AWS-NOTES/IMPORTANT-AWS-QUESTIONS.md

 It is a managed service that helps you provision, manage, and deploy SSL/TLS certificates easily and securely on AWS services.

 26. What is SSL Certificate.
+Ans:- SSL Certificate stands for Secure Sockets Layer Certificate.
+It is a digital certificate .An SSL certificate is like a digital passport for a website that enables secure, encrypted communication over the internet.
 27. How to renew the SSL Certificate
 28. Suppose if two servers are supporting one application how will you patch those servers without down the application

 29. What is 3/3 Checks on VM
 Ans:- When we create a instance AWS perform two health checkup by using cloudwatch matrices vii.
 System status check : AWS backend virtual infra means it will check the hardware side . viii.
-Instance status check (os level helth check): Here AWS will check the connectivity grom hypervisor to instance ix.
+Instance status check (os level helth check): Here AWS will check the connectivity from hypervisor to instance ix.
 Application Health check: This is a user-defined health check (common in Auto Scaling Groups, ELB, or monitoring tools) to verify whether the application running on the VM is healthy.

 30. Difference between SG nd NACL and what is the usecase